 Hi, we’re Michael & Heather Dubbels.
 You probably figured that out by now.
 We have been married for over twelve years and have three beautiful kids.
 Our priorities in life are faith, family and friends.
 Nothing is more important to us than having a personal relationship with God through Jesus Christ.
 Over the last twenty-five years, Michael has been involved in church ministry throughout Indiana and Missouri.
-He has also had the privilege to serve in the Dominican Republic, Russia, Mexico, the inner city of St. Louis, India, and Kenya.
+He has also had the privilege to serve in the Dominican Republic, Russia, Mexico, the inner city of St. Louis, India, Kenya and Uganda.
 Michael has a B.A. in Biblical Studies from Central Bible College.
 Heather is from Defiance, Ohio and has her B.A. in Spanish and M.A. in Applied Linguistics from Ohio University.
 She has studied, served, or taught in Chile, Ecuador, Spain, Turkey and Azerbaijan.

 We reside in Kokomo, Indiana.
 Michael manages the family business operating around 125 apartments and a 146 acre farm.
 Heather is a Spanish teacher at Northwestern High School!

 Michael’s childhood and teenage years were spent in Indiana, with his parents Ronald and Shelia Dubbels, who served in pastoral ministry for 25 years and developed a few businesses.
 At the age of 17, Michael began speaking in various churches throughout Indiana, being President of Fellowship of Christian Athletes in his high school, and participating in mission trips, which prepared him for entering the ministry.